Dead Silence

 Dead Silence is a 2007 American supernatural horror film directed by James Wan and written by Leigh Whannell.
 The film stars Ryan Kwanten as Jamie Ashen, a young widower returning to his hometown to search for answers to his wife's death.
 It also stars Amber Valletta, Donnie Wahlberg, and Bob Gunton.

 Dead Silence was theatrically released in the United States on March 16, 2007, by Universal Pictures.
 The film was dedicated to Gregg Hoffman, who died in 2005.
-Upon release, it was considered a critical and commercial flop, earning $22.4 million on a $20 million production budget and received negative reviews from critics, who criticized the script, characters and twist ending.
-It has since developed a cult following.
+Upon release, it was considered a critical and commercial flop, earning $22.4 million on a $20 million production budget, and received negative reviews from critics, who criticized the script, characters and twist ending.
+However, it has since developed a cult following.

 Plot

-Jamie Ashen and his wife Lisa receive an anonymous gift: a ventriloquist doll called "Billy".
+Jamie Ashen and his wife Lisa receive an anonymous gift: a ventriloquist doll called "Billy" (Billy #57).
 When Jamie goes out, a figure kills Lisa.
 Jamie returns to find his wife dead with her tongue cut off.
 He is arrested and interrogated by police detective Jim Lipton, but later released due to a lack of evidence.
 Inside Billy's box, Jamie finds a mysterious message about "Mary Shaw", a deceased ventriloquist from his hometown, Raven's Fair.

-Returning to Raven's Fair, now old and rundown, Jamie visits his estranged, wheelchair-bound father Edward and his much-younger wife, Ella.
+Returning to Raven's Fair, now old and rundown, Jamie visits his estranged, disabled father Edward and his much-younger wife, Ella.
 He arranges for Lisa's funeral with the help of local mortician Henry Walker.
 Henry's senile wife, Marion, urges him to bury Billy.
 Jamie does so but is confronted by Lipton, who finds his actions suspicious.

 Henry explains that Mary Shaw was publicly humiliated by a young boy named Michael, who rudely claimed to see her lips moving during one of her performances.
 Later, after Michael disappeared, his family blamed it on Mary and lynched her.
 Mary's last wish was to have her body turned into a doll and buried with her collection of dolls - her "children."
 Henry, then a child, saw Mary (after she was turned into a dummy) rise up, but was spared thanks to his silence, because Mary only kills those who scream when exposed to her true appearance.
-Jamie finds out that Michael, who actually was murdered by Mary, was his great-uncle.
+Jamie finds out that Michael, who actually was murdered by Mary, was his great-uncle Micheal Ashen.
 The Ashen family forced Mary to scream and silenced her by cutting her tongue out; she has since been seeking revenge against their bloodline by killing them the same way.